dodok1/ansible-role-elasticsearch/README.md

     elasticsearch_java_home:

-Path to Java if java is not globally installed.
+Path to Java, if java is not globally installed.

     elasticsearch_other_settings:

 Additional settings (dictionary) injected to `elasticsearch.yml`

+    elasticsearch_data_path:

+Alternate data path, if defined.

 ## Dependencies

-  - geerlingguy.java
+None.
+Java should be installed and if not in path `elasticsearch_java_home` should be set.

 ## Example Playbook